 - Season each salmon fillet with lemon juice, Minced Garlic, HonDashi*, Paprika (I use Paprika instead of black pepper and your favourite herbs (I usually use parsley, basil, thyme and oregano).

 - Lay each salmon fillet over the asparagus.

 - Top each with about 2-3 lemon slices.

 - Roll up each of them and place them on a baking pan.

-- Bake in preheated oven until salmon is cooked through (Once the salmon is opaque in the middle), about 15 - 30 minutes, depending on the thickness of the salmon fillet.
+- Bake in a preheated oven until salmon is cooked through (Once the salmon is opaque in the middle), about 15 - 30 minutes, depending on the salmon fillet's thickness.

 - Unwrap and serve warm.

 - Complete the meal with white rice, mashed potatoes, carrot souffle and or green salad.

 - Bell Peppers

 - dill, sage, rosemary, tarragon and or cilantro